matthajec/netflix-clone/README.md

 * Made the name on the 'Who's Watching?' page match the first name chosen at sign up
 * Replaced the sign in button link on the sign in page with a sign up button link
 * Made the CTA "GET STARTED" functional
+* Made the scroll position return to 0 on page change

 ## What I learned